kyang5/coursedescriptions/source/graduate/mscs.rst

 * :doc:`../courses/comp473`
 * :doc:`../courses/comp474`

-Note that several of these courses require :doc:`../courses/comp413` as prerequisite.
+Note that several of these courses require :doc:`../courses/comp413` as a prerequisite.

 General Electives (12 Credits)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~